unicode-org/message-format-wg/spec/registry.md

 (such as when performing currency conversions or other specialized operations)

 > [!NOTE]
-> The names of _options_ and their _values_ were derived from the
+> Except where noted otherwise, the names of _options_ and their _values_ were derived from the
 > [options](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat#options)
 > in JavaScript's `Intl.NumberFormat`.

-The following options and their values are required to be available on the function `:number`:
+The following options and their values are required to be available on the function `:currency`:
 - `select`
    -  `plural` (default; see [Default Value of `select` Option](#default-value-of-select-option) below)
    -  `ordinal`